Kia Venga review

 Our Choice: Venga 2 EcoDynamics 1.4 CRDi

-Unlike its boxier rivals, the rakish Kia Venga takes its design cues from regular superminis.
+While some models in this class look rather boxy, the rakish Kia Venga takes its design cues from regular superminis, and this helps to disguise its slightly larger dimensions.
 Extra visual appeal is added by the large sweptback headlamps and bold chrome grille.
-Entry-level versions make do with plain steel wheels with plastic trims, while all other models get alloy rims.
-Go for the range-topping ‘3’ and you’ll also benefit from a panoramic glass roof.
-As with the exterior, the Kia Venga’s cabin is attractively styled and robustly constructed.
-Better still, the dashboard is logically laid out and the switchgear operates with precision.
-However it feels cheap compared to the brand's latest models and is not as well made as the Ford B-MAX.
+Every Venga also gets body-coloured door mirrors and bumpers, although entry-level versions make do with plain steel wheels and plastic trims; all other models feature 16-inch alloy wheels.
+Go for the range-topping 3 and you’ll also benefit from a panoramic glass roof, which allows welcome extra light into the interior.
+As with the exterior, the cabin is attractively styled and robustly constructed.
+The dashboard is logically laid out and the switchgear operates precisely, although the Venga feels cheap inside compared to the brand's latest models, and it’s not a patch on well made cars like the Ford B-MAX in terms of quality.

-The latest generation of Kia models have performed strongly in Euro NCAP tests – so the Venga’s below average four-star rating came as a shock.
-As a result the firm made numerous changes to the car’s structure, leading to a five-star award when it was assessed again.
-All versions boast six airbags, ESP and anti-whiplash head restraints.
-The Venga hasn’t yet featured in our Driver Power survey, but the brand’s other products are praised for their reliability and robust build quality.
+The latest generation of Kia models has performed strongly in Euro NCAP crash tests – so it was a shock that the Venga was awarded a below average four-star rating when it was first launched.
+As a result, the company made numerous changes to the car’s structure, and when Euro NCAP assessed it again, the car achieved a five-star score.
+All versions come with plenty of safety equipment, including six airbags, ESP and anti-whiplash head restraints.
+The Venga hasn’t yet featured in the annual Auto Express Driver Power satisfaction survey, but the brand’s other products have been praised for their reliability and robust build quality.
+And in the unlikely event that owners do encounter any problems, they have the comprehensive seven-year/100,000-mile Kia warranty to fall back on.
+This is fully transferrable, which boosts the appeal of the Venga to second-hand buyers, too.

-You expect a mini MPV to extremely practical – and the Kia Venga doesn’t disappoint.
-You’ll notice the generous amount of space first, which easily rivals cars from the class above.
+You expect a supermini MPV to be extremely practical – and the Kia Venga doesn’t disappoint.
+You’ll notice the generous amount of space first: this easily rivals cars from the class above.
 You get bags of headroom, while a sliding rear bench lets owners choose between extra legroom or increased carrying capacity.
-There’s plenty of seat and wheel adjustment, making it easy to find a comfortable driving position.
-Even with the seats pushed fully back there’s a generous 440-litres of boot space.
-The load area also includes useful under floor stowage, a load securing net and hooks for shopping bags as well.
+Even with the seats pushed fully back, boot size stands at a generous 440 litres.
+Fold them, and the capacity increases to an excellent 1,253 litres.
+The luggage area is also enhanced by useful under floor stowage, a load securing net and hooks for shopping bags as well.
+Plus, up front, there’s plenty of seat and steering wheel adjustment, making it easy to find a comfortable driving position.